FirelyTeam/kubernetes-cluster-deployment/README.md

 As part of the script, the letsencrypt ClusterIssuer is created, which allows cert-manager to issue certificates using Let's Encrypt.

+As part of the output, the script will display the external IP of the NGINX Ingress Controller.
+You can use this IP to access your applications or to configure DNS records for your domain.

 ### 5. Verify deployments